aymanapatel/confluent-workshop-december-2025/README.md

 ```
 confluent environment create "cc-workshop-env"
 ```
 We'll need the environment id for later.
-For convenience export it:
+For convenience export it to ``CC_ENV_ID``:
 ```
 export CC_ENV_ID=
 ```
+Run the command below to use
 ```
 confluent environment use $CC_ENV_ID
 ```